Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition)

-We show in Appendix~\ref{appendix: MDP} that, in contrast to Azuma's inequality, Theorem~\ref{theorem: first refined concentration inequality} provides an upper bound on the probability which coincides with the asymptotic limit in \eqref{eq: MDP for i.i.d. real-valued RVs}.
-The analysis in Appendix~\ref{appendix: MDP} provides another interesting link between Theorem~\ref{theorem: first refined concentration inequality} and a classical result in probability theory, and thus emphasizes the significance of the refinements of Azuma's inequality.
+We show in Appendix~\ref{appendix: MDP} that, in contrast to the Azuma--Hoeffding inequality, Theorem~\ref{theorem: first refined concentration inequality} provides an upper bound on the left-hand side of \eqref{eq:probability of a sum of i.i.d.
+RVs} which coincides with the asymptotic limit in \eqref{eq: MDP for i.i.d. real-valued RVs}.
+The analysis in Appendix~\ref{appendix: MDP} provides another interesting link between Theorem~\ref{theorem: first refined concentration inequality} and a classical result in probability theory, and thus emphasizes the significance of the refinements of the Azuma--Hoeffding inequality.